GMLC-TDC/HELICS/docs/user-guide/installation/windows.md

 Cygwin is another UNIX like environment on Windows.
 It has some peculiarities.
 HELICS will only build on the 32 bit version due to incompatibilities with ASIO and the 64 bit build.
 But it does build on the 32 bit versions completely and on the 64 bit version if `HELICS_DISABLE_ASIO=ON` is set
-Also the helics-config utility does not get built due to an incompatibility with the filesystem header.

 - required packages include CMake, libboost-devel, make, gcc, g++, libzmq(if using zmq)
 - use the unix makefiles generator